Tips on preparing yourself for the start of a new job; making the most of the induction process and leaving a great first impression.

-Minimise distractions in the first week so you can focus on the job: decide what you are wearing on the first day if not the entire week; plan your commute and factor in extra time just in case; and avoid booking lots of social events in the first week so you aren't burning the candle at both ends.
+Minimise distractions in the first week so you can focus on the job: decide what you are wearing on the first day if not the entire week; plan your commute and factor in extra time just in case and avoid booking lots of social events in the first week so you aren't burning the candle at both ends.

-Many people see induction as a mere formality they have to get through but it should be viewed as an opportunity to find out everything you need to know to do your job effectively.
+Many people see induction as a mere formality they have to get through, but it should be viewed as an opportunity to find out everything you need to know to do your job effectively.
 So approach it seriously and ask plenty of questions.
 If you have any concerns about conditions raise them politely.

 The first few days in a job can be frustrating as far as setting up email accounts, passwords and similar so be patient.
 Above all, bear in mind that what you do in the induction is not representative of what you'll do in your position so keep an open mind and don't pre-judge the situation.

 Work on building a solid relationship with your manager and start by making sure you are crystal clear on what is expected of you.
 Elicit feedback on your work regularly and use every opportunity to demonstrate your potential.

 Request a meeting with your manager as soon as possible rather than letting things fester as your disenchantment will quickly manifest itself and others will notice.

-If, after considering the above, it's clear the job still isn't right, it's important to weigh up the risks of handing in a notice now, or whether a new job should be found first.
-Either way, make sure that a job has been given a fair chance."
+If, after considering the above, it's clear the job still isn't right, it's important to weigh up the risks of handing in your notice now, or whether a new job should be found first.
+Either way, make sure that a job has been given a fair chance.

 Keep these five things in mind when you begin your new job and you’ll do fine: